 The power to the inverter must only be supplied by lead batteries.
+Refer to the manufacturer's instructions for use and maintenance.
+NEVER:

 - connect the invertor AC lead to an AC terminal or to the generator onboard. - disconnect the wiring from the inverter when in use. - open the inverter.